Permanent residence permits for doctoral students

 - If the family member is self-employed: a copy of the registration certificate from the Swedish Companies Registration Office and a copy of the F-tax card.

 - If the family member is entitled to a pension: a decision from the Swedish Pensions Agency stating that he or she is entitled to income-based retirement pension, guarantee pension or financial support for the elderly.

 - If the family member is unable to support himself/herself financially but has special grounds, e.g. permanent impairment of working capacity: documents showing this, e.g. an investigation by the Swedish Public Employment Service, a decision on entitlement to sickness benefit or activity compensation from the Swedish Social Insurance Agency, or a medical certificate.

 The documents should be translated into Swedish or English by an authorised translator.
 You must always submit both a copy of the original document and a copy of the translated document.

 In order for the Swedish Migration Agency to be able to make a decision in your case, all information must be completed and all necessary documents must be included.
 This means that the processing time is shorter if everything needed is included from the beginning than if the application needs to be supplemented afterwards.

-If you are not able to apply online, you must fill out the form Application for permanent residence permit for doctoral studies, number 117011, and Family details – Appendix to your application, number 239011.
+If you are not able to apply online, you must fill out the form Application for permanent residence permit for doctoral studies, 117011, and Family details – Appendix to your application, 239011.
 The application form specifies which documents to enclose.